Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Distillation-Enabled KA Algorithm for GSC systems

 \subsection{\makd for G-KA}

-Directly solving G-KA problem~\eqref{equ_g_ka} resembles the \emph{DreamBooth} method~\cite{Ruiz23CVPR_Dreambooth} proposed for GAI personalization, with the key difference that DreamBooth updates all the parameters of the latent generator.
-In contrast, only the compact LoRA matrices are trained in \name to facilitate efficient generation knowledge transmission from cloud to edge.
-However, due to the severely limited capacity of LoRA matrices, distilling sufficient knowledge into them remains a challenge.
+Directly solving G-KA problem~\eqref{equ_g_ka} resembles the \emph{DreamBooth} method~\cite{Ruiz23CVPR_Dreambooth}, which fine-tunes the parameters of LDM for GAI personalization.
+However, in~\eqref{equ_g_ka}, only the compact LoRA matrices can be trained.
+Due to the severely limited number of parameters of LoRA matrices, distilling sufficient knowledge into them is challenging.

+\Copy{R2-2c-1}{Several recent works enhance LoRA from different perspectives, including improving its training strategy (e.g., Meta-LoRA~\cite{Li25COLING_META_LoRA} and SaRA~\cite{Hu25ICLR_SaRA}) and dynamically expanding its capacity (e.g., SeLoRA~\cite{Mao24Arxiv_SeLoRA}).
+Nevertheless, these approaches tend to introduce more complicated training mechanisms or lead to larger LoRA parameter sizes.
+In contrast, our proposed method, \makd, aims to minimize the misalignment in semantic interpretation of the target subject between the edge and cloud GAI models, without modifying the training mechanism for LoRA matrices; consequently, our method is orthogonal to existing LoRA enhancement techniques. }

-To handle this challenge, our \makd method is based on the insight that the differences between cloud- and edge-generated latents stem from two sources: (i) the misalignment of the detailed knowledge embedded in different GAI models, and more importantly, (ii) the fact that the precise description of the subject may require different prompt texts for different GAI models.
-Therefore, to mitigate the difficulty of distilling knowledge into compact LoRA matrices, \makd prepends a \emph{metaword} $\bm\mu$, i.e., a synthetic token whose embedding is trainable, to aid the prompt text $\bmv$ (e.g., ``a Shiba plush toy'' becomes ``$\bm\mu$ a Shiba plush toy'') and trains the metaword to minimize the noise prediction MSE over the latents of $\cS_{\rCG}$, which can be expressed as \ifSingleColumn
+More specifically, \makd is based on the insight that the discrepancies between images generated by the cloud-GAI and the edge-GAI arise from two sources: (i) the misaligned knowledge for generating details (e.g., textures, patterns, and accessories); and (ii) more importantly, model-dependent prompt interpretation, i.e., the same subject may require different prompts across GAI models.
+Accordingly, to mitigate the difficulty of distilling knowledge into compact LoRA matrices, \makd prepends a \emph{metaword} $\bm\mu$, i.e., a synthetic token with trainable embedding, to aid the prompt text (e.g., ``a Shiba plush toy'' becomes ``$\bm\mu$ a Shiba plush toy'').
+The embedding of $\bm\mu$ is trained to minimize the noise prediction MSE over $\cS_{\rCG}$, which can be expressed as \ifSingleColumn

 \else